jagdeeshV/DataSpark/README.md

   2. Storing the cleaned data in MySql database

-  3. Merging the datasets into a comprehensive dataset & storing that also in MySql datqabase
+  3. Merging the datasets into a comprehensive dataset & storing that also in MySql database

   4. Perform Exploratory Data Analysis (EDA) to uncover trends, patterns, and insights.